Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

 > [!IMPORTANT]
 > The application code is specifically configured to connect to a Firestore database with the **Database ID `kamperhubv2`**.
 This is different from your **Project ID**.

-1. In the Firebase Console for your `kamperhub-s4hc2` project, go to **Firestore Database** in the "Build" menu.
+1. In the [Firebase Console for kamperhub-s4hc2](https://console.firebase.google.com/u/0/project/kamperhub-s4hc2/firestore/databases), go to **Firestore Database** in the "Build" menu.
 2.  **If you see a "Create database" button:** You must create one.
     *   Click **"Create database"**.
     *   Choose **"Start in test mode"**.